rexrainbow/phaser3-rex-notes/docs/docs/shape-custom-shapes.md

     - Shape instances : Change properties of shape instances.
         - `this.getShapes()` : Return all shapes in an array.
         - `this.getShape(name)` : Return a shape by the unique string name.
-    - Is size changed: `this.isSizeChanged`
+    - Is size changed : `this.isSizeChanged`
+    - Is color changed : `this.isColorChanged`
     - Fill color : `this.fillColor`, `this.fillAlpha`
     - Stroke color : `this.strokeColor`, `this.strokeAlpha`, `this.lineWidth`